 This cost can significantly be reduced by the use of generic drugs.
 This misconception of generics is fueled by the thought process that if something is cheap, then it’s not the best quality.
 This is not an absolute truth.
 I’d like to address the root problem of this notion, particularly in medicines, by clearly explaining what generic and brand medicines are.

-Some patients have the misperception that generic drugs are inferior to brand name drugs because they differ in price, color, markings, shape or size.
+Some patients have the misperception that generic drugs are inferior to brand name drugs because they differ in price, colour, markings, shape or size.
 Although there may be stark differences, the fact of the matter is that both generic and brand name drugs have identical active ingredients.
 The term ‘active ingredient’ simply means the ingredient or the chemical substance that makes the drug work.
 Understanding that is what makes all the difference.

 Now that we’ve understood that the active ingredients (what makes the drug work) are the same in generic and branded medicines, the thing that makes them different in shape, size, color etc. is the excipients (inactive ingredients) used.
 The excipients used by a manufacturer may make the product be slightly different, for example, the dye.
 That’s why some pain relievers may be pink, white or off white.
 These slight differences are only important in rare cases when a patient has an allergy or sensitivity to one of the excipients used.